vtjoeh/webex-desk-slide-presenter/README.md

 ## Does not work with the "webex-presenter-desk-pro" macro

-If you are using the "webex-presenter-desk-pro" macro on your Webex Desk, please disable it.
+If you are using the "webex-presenter-desk-pro" macro that I wrote on your Webex Desk, please disable it.
 The two macros use the same APIs and will probably create issues.